awaluddin-dev/awaluddin-dev/README.md

 Currently at **Astra Group (SERA)**, migrating a legacy .NET Driver Management System to Node.js microservices with Azure Service Bus — handling payroll and logistics data for fleet operations across Indonesia.

 Past work:

-- 🏦 Solo-engineered an **OJK & BI compliant P2P lending platform** under active regulatory audit — as the only developer on site
+- Solo-engineered an **OJK & BI compliant P2P lending platform** under active regulatory audit — as the only developer on site
-- 📡 Built **bare-metal Kubernetes + IoT monitoring** at Telkomsel, cutting **$18K/year** in vendor costs and incident response from hours to 5 minutes
+- Built **bare-metal Kubernetes + IoT monitoring** at Telkomsel, cutting **$18K/year** in vendor costs and incident response from hours to 5 minutes
-- 🤖 Building **AuraFlow AI** — a distributed multi-agent system using LangGraph + BullMQ for autonomous data validation workflows
+- Building **AuraFlow AI** — a distributed multi-agent system using LangGraph for autonomous data validation workflows

 ---